 Table of contents

-Why accounts receivable email templates matter
+Why payment reminder email templates matter

-The 7-email accounts receivable collection sequence, with timing and tone for each stage.
+A friendly payment reminder cadence, with timing and tone for each stage.

 Email Timing Tone Goal